RelevanceAI/ask-relevance-widget/README.md

 Check the [docs](https://docs.trunk.io/docs/check-cli) for the CLI API.

 # Releases
-Releases are handled automatically by GitHub Actions.
-TODO: more docs here
+When a new commit is pushed to `main`, a release is cut and the binaries committed to `main` automatically via GitHub Actions.